By Maxlider’s Erik Maxlider

 Money spends faster on a classic car.
-Not only will repairs and upgrades be more expensive, the quality of the vehicle will be different. $25,000 spends differently on a new or lightly used car versus spending it on a classic car.
+Not only will repairs and upgrades be more expensive, but the quality of the vehicle will also be different. $25,000 spends differently on a new or lightly used car versus spending it on a classic car.

 First-generation Broncos were designed over 50 years ago and built with parts that now over 40-years-old.
 Cars and trucks made half-a-century ago weren’t built for the way we use vehicles today.
 An antique Bronco was never supposed to be a worry-free daily driver, and likely won’t be one for you without a six-figure investment.

-They’re amazing toys worth showing off to the entire world, and we love them to death, but turning a 1970 Ford Bronco into something you can commute 30 miles to and from work each day will be a challenge, and an expensive one.
+They’re amazing toys worth showing off to the entire world, and we love them to death, but turning a first-generation Ford Bronco into something you can commute 30 miles to and from work each day will be a challenge, and an expensive one.

 The body of your Bronco has to be in incredible shape.
-A couple dents and a little rust will cost you thousands if not more.
+A couple of dents and a little rust will cost you thousands if not more.
 You need to know the shape of the body, if and where there’s rust, and any other details of its history you can get your hands on in order to make an informed decision.

 Most first-generation Broncos were two-seaters and didn’t come standard with seat belts.
 Both should be part of the Bronco you purchase, or at the very least, they need to be in the plans when you have it restored.

 Stock transmissions in first-generation Broncos were 3-speed, meaning your max speed is around 55 MPH.
 If possible, you want an overdrive transmission to make it perform closer to a more modern vehicle.

 When dealing with any classic car, replacement parts come at a premium, and so does bodywork.